- Early Publication History

 Kid Miracleman sets out on an insane rampage through London.
 A parallel might be Marvel’s Hulk character going on a rampage, but Kid Miracleman was much more calculating in his destruction.
 He had intent in piling up the casualties, adding various gruesome torture ploys to what might be realistic under the circumstances.

 There was certainly a ‘final battle’ vibe to the story that was rare in contemporary comics.
 A massive slugfest ensued involving Miracleman, Miraclewoman, the Firedrake, and the Warpsmith watchers, with it appearing for most of the issue that Kid Miracleman was indeed invincible.
-Aza Chorn died while teleporting Kid Miracleman into a steel girder.
+Aza Chorn died while teleporting a steel girder into Kid Miracleman.

 Trapped in pain, Kid Miracleman had to switch back to his Johnny Bates persona.
 Unlike at the end of issue #3, Miracleman didn’t hesitate this time to kill the human Johnny Bates.
 Thus, the rampage and threat was over.